 Severability: If any part of this section is found unenforceable, the remaining provisions still apply.

 These Terms & Conditions, together with your accepted estimate, invoice, proposal, or other written scope of work (collectively, the “Service Documents”), form the entire agreement between you and Evergreen Outdoor Services, LLC (“Evergreen”).
+They replace all prior discussions, texts, calls, or understandings relating to the same services.

+No verbal modifications.
+Any promise, change, waiver, or addition is only valid if confirmed in writing by Evergreen (text or email is acceptable).
 If any Service Document conflicts with these Terms, the Service Document governs only for that specific scope or line item; all other Terms remain in effect.

 Updates & version control.
 Evergreen may update these Terms from time to time.
 The version posted on this page as of the applicable Service Date (or the last day of the scheduled service window for recurring route service) will govern that service, unless otherwise stated in writing in the applicable Service Documents.